• Home

 By 1870, nearly 80 million pounds worth of British textiles were exported to India, leading to the collapse of local, traditional weaving industries like the local handloom sector.
 However, later in the 19th century, with British backing, cotton mills were set up in India, starting with Calcutta and then Bombay in 1854.
 With fabrics made in local textile mills, the design of textile labels advertising local factories and imagery soon followed.

-Textile tickets often showed mills, traders, customers, labourers, factories and shops as seen here.
+Textile tickets often pictured mills, traders, customers, labourers, factories and shops as seen here.
 Maps were shown to reinforce the cloth’s global origins.
 Credits: Simone Preuss for FashionUnited

 How were textile labels made?